-Arnold Sommerfeld Center for Theoretical Physics and Center for NanoScience, Department of Physics,

-Ludwig-Maximilians-Universität München, Theresienstrasse 37, D-80333 München, Germany

-(Dated: 7 November 2007)
+Arnold Sommerfeld Center for Theoretical Physics and Center for NanoScience, Department of Physics, Ludwig-Maximilians-Universität München, Theresienstrasse 37, D-80333 München, Germany (Received 5 March 2007; published 7 November 2007)

 The shape of semiflexible polymer rings is studied over their whole range of flexibility.
-Investigating the joint distribution of asphericity and nature of asphericity as well as their respective averages we find two distinct shape regimes depending on the flexibility of the polymer.
-For small perimeter to persistence length the fluctuating rings exhibit only planar, elliptical configurations.
+Investigating the joint distribution of asphericity and the nature of asphericity as well as their respective averages, we find two distinct shape regimes depending on the flexibility of the polymer.
+For a small perimeter to persistence length the fluctuating rings exhibit only planar, elliptical configurations.
 At higher flexibilities three-dimensional, crumpled structures arise.
 Analytic calculations confirm the qualitative behavior of the averaged shape parameters and the elliptical shape in the stiff regime.